thoughtbot/guides/style/README.md

 * Avoid `its`, `let`, `let!`, `specify`, `before`, and `subject`.
 * Avoid using instance variables in tests.
+* Avoid scenario titles that add no information, such as "successfully."
+* Avoid scenario titles that repeat the feature title.
+* Avoid the `private` keyword in specs.
 * Don't prefix `it` block descriptions with 'should'.
+* Include the Features module in RSpec scenarios with `:type => :feature` set.
 * Name outer `describe` blocks after the method under test.
 Use `.method` for class methods and `#method` for instance methods.
 * Order ActiveRecord association tests alphabetically by attribute name.